 DIA file format description

-1 filename extension(s) found in our database.
+3 filename extension(s) found in our database.

 .dia - Dia Diagram

 The DIA document files are related to Dia.
-DIA file is a Dia Diagram.
+The DIA file is a Dia Diagram.
 Dia is a GTK+ based diagram creation program for Linux, Unix and Windows released under the GPL license.
 The native Dia file format (extension .dia) is XML compressed with GZip.

-- Dia Diagram related extensions:
+Dia Diagram related extensions:

 Can't open a .dia file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .dia file extension is often given incorrectly!
+The .dia file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 Is it possible that the filename extension is misspelled?

-- Nintendo 3DS CTR Importable Archive
+- cia Nintendo 3DS CTR Importable Archive

-- Defense Department DLA Procurement Data
+- dla Defense Department DLA Procurement Data

-- ARM Compiler VIA Data
+- via ARM Compiler VIA Data

-Windows XP/Vista, Windows 7/8, Windows 10, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, Mac OS X, iOS, Android
+Windows XP/Vista, Windows 7/8/10, Windows 11, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, macOS, Mac OS X, iOS, Android

-If you find the information on this page useful, please feel free to link to this page.
+If you find the information on this .dia page useful, please feel free to link to this page.